nawawn/InfraScripts/README.md

 __Remove-PepperFlash.ps1__
 This script remove all the residues of Google Chrome Flash player (PPAPI) after a new version is installed.
 You may need to specify the acceptable version.

+__Get-PepperFlash.ps1__
+This script get all of the Pepper Flash installed on the computer.